Andrewl7127/Blueprint-Datathon-2020/README.md

 **Conclusion**

+At the end of the day, we faced quite a few challenges along the way.
+One challenge was standardizing the datasets to have the same unique geographic identifiers (FIPS codes).
+When initially plotting our maps, we had multiple states missing data.
+After backtracking and looking at our geographic identifiers, we realized there were mislabeled FIPS codes due to missing leading zeros and created a function to properly identify and alter any inaccurate FIPS codes.
+Another challenge was matching data that was measured on different levels (state, county), which was solved through grouping and aggregation.

+Through the Blueprint Datathon, we developed skills using multiple technologies such as Python, R, and web application frameworks.
+After hours of wrestling with data cleaning and preprocessing, we realized the importance of data validity and quality.
+In terms of originality, we looked at our data in broad strokes.
+When taking on this task, we specifically wanted to use the entirety of the data despite the large size of the SafeGraph data (24 GB).
+Additionally, we wanted to take an objective perspective by letting the data guide our findings through intensive exploratory data analysis and visualizations.
+Finally, we wanted to apply machine learning and use its findings to complement our predictions.
 At the end of the day, by addressing these predictors and analyzing trends on either a county or state level, we can figure out what factors play into COVID-19 cases and deaths, where potential hotspots might arise, and what steps should be taken to protect our fellow Americans.

 **Try it out:** https://blueprint-datathon.herokuapp.com/